 4. Consider tax-loss harvesting: Tax-loss harvesting involves selling securities at a loss to offset a capital gains tax liability.
 This strategy is typically leveraged to limit the realization of short-term capital gains that are taxed at a higher rate than long-term capital gains.
 As you review your portfolio for the year, note your over- and under-performers to see if you would benefit from tax-loss harvesting.
 Keep in mind that selling an investment exclusively for tax reasons tends not to be the most prudent reasoning, so make sure this strategy fits your overall financial and investment plan before taking action.
 Read more about tax-loss harvesting here.

-5. Take your required minimum distributions (RMDs): The temporary reprieve Congress instituted for RMDs in 2020 ended at the beginning of 2021, bringing the return to the usual RMD rules, meaning your RMDs must be taken by December 31 of this year or you risk paying a hefty penalty.
-Remember, RMDs apply to traditional IRAs and employer-based retirement plans – traditional and Roth – including 401(k) plans, 403(b) plans, 457(b) plans, and pension and profit-sharing plans.
+5. Take your required minimum distributions (RMDs): The temporary reprieve Congress instituted for RMDs in 2020 ended at the beginning of 2021, bringing the return to the usual RMD rules, meaning your RMDs must be taken by December 31 of each year or you risk paying a hefty penalty.
+RMDs apply to traditional IRAs and employer-based retirement plans – traditional and Roth – including 401(k) plans, 403(b) plans, 457(b) plans, and pension and profit-sharing plans.
 Roth IRAs are exempt from distributions unless the Roth IRA is inherited.
-If you were already taking RMDs before 2020 – meaning you had already reached age 70 ½ – you should have simply resumed taking your distributions for 2021.
 As of 2020, the SECURE Act pushed the beginning date for taking RMDs to age 72, and you always have until April 1 of the year after you reach your RMD age to take your first distribution.
-If you turned 70 ½ in 2019 and planned to take your first RMD by April 1, 2020, but ended up not taking it due to the federal waiver, you got lucky and caught a break on both your 2019 and 2020 RMDs; however, you hopefully resumed taking your 2021 RMD by December 31, and the December 31 deadline applies to all 2022 RMDs as well.
-If you turned 72 in 2021, you had until April 1, 2022, to take your first RMD; however, that means you still need to take your 2022 RMD by year-end.
+If you turned 72 in 2022, you had until April 1, 2023, to take your first RMD; however, that means you still need to take your 2023 RMD by December 31.
 Consult with your advisor regarding how you would like to receive or use your RMD – via a check, by reinvesting the RMD into a taxable account (you cannot reinvest the RMD into a tax-advantaged account), or by using your RMD as a QCD (see tip seven).

 Originally published on December 21, 2021.